c-frame/.github/README.md

 This github org is a place to host community-maintained forks of popular projects.
 It works in conjunction with [aframe.wiki](http://aframe.wiki) to be a place for community stewardship of information.

 ## how we approach merge requests
 Be more permissive/progressive with accepting code than strict about guarantees of reliability with every version; a priority is made on updating to stay current.
 Carefully verifying that nothing will break is hard, and takes a lot of work.
 The inability to verify this is often why people never get around to merging those requests.
+Here, to avoid the stagnation that can result from that approach, we instead focus on not falling behind.

+Here's how we'll approach merge requests here:

 - give it a solid look
 - request a second look if it's complex
 - ask the contributor to explain code if needed
 - readability matters, but don't focus on style
 - it's ok to suggest better ways to reformat code, but default to (1) accepting the request and co-authoring the change directly yourself or (2) making the change separately after their request or (3) pull requesting against the prettifier settings
-- merge optimistically; if it later is found that it something, fix it or revert it as needed
+- merge optimistically; if it later is found that it breaks something, fix it or revert it as needed

 ## handling disagreements
 - add an auto-prettify hook that formats code consistently and eliminates the need for disagreements about style.
 If you think something is bad style, propose a pull request to the prettyfier that covers it